On the structure of finitely presented Bestvina-Brady groups: Preliminaries and notations

 \begin{thm}[{\cite[Corollary 2.3]{PS}}] If $\triangle_\Gamma$ is simply-connected, then $H_\Gamma$ has a presentation $H_\Gamma = F/R$, where $F$ is the free group generated by the edges of a spanning tree of $\Gamma$, and $R$ is a finitely generated normal subgroup of the commutator group $[F, F]$. \end{thm}

 Here are some examples of B-B groups.

 \begin{exam} If $\Gamma$ is a complete graph on $n$ vertices, then any spanning tree has $n-1$ edges.
-Moreover, any two edges in a spanning tree form $2$ sides of a triangle in $\Gamma$.
+In fact, we can choose the spanning tree as a star graph.
+Moreover, any two edges in the spanning tree form the two sides of a triangle in $\Gamma$.
 The corresponding Bestvina--Brady group has $n-1$ generators and any two of them commute, hence it is $\ZZ^{n-1}$. \end{exam}

 \begin{exam} Now let $\Gamma$ be a tree on $n$ vertices.
 The spanning tree is the graph $\Gamma$ itself and there are no triangles.
 The corresponding Bestvina--Brady group has $n-1$ generators and none of them commute, hence it is $F_{n-1}$ the free group on $n-1$ generators. \end{exam}